smithclay/otlp2parquet/docs/concepts/architecture.md

 # Architecture

-This document outlines the architectural design of `otlp2parquet`, its core principles, and its different runtimes.
+This document explains the design of `otlp2parquet`.

-## Core Principles
+## Core Principle: Essence vs. Accident

 The architecture separates the **essence** (the pure OTLP-to-Parquet conversion logic) from the **accident** (platform-specific I/O and networking).
-This results in a pure, deterministic core that is adapted for different environments.
+This creates a pure, deterministic core that is adapted for different environments.

-### Execution Runtimes

 `otlp2parquet` supports multiple execution runtimes:

-*   **Server Mode (Default):** A full-featured implementation that uses an Axum HTTP server with multi-backend storage capabilities.
+*   **Server**: A full-featured Axum HTTP server with multi-backend storage.
-*   **Lambda & Cloudflare (Constrained Runtimes):** Specialized runtimes that use the same core logic but operate under platform-specific limitations (e.g., S3-only for Lambda, R2-only for Cloudflare Workers).
+*   **Lambda & Cloudflare**: Specialized runtimes that use the same core logic but operate under platform constraints (e.g., S3-only for Lambda, R2-only for Cloudflare Workers).

-## High-Level Diagram
+## Data Flow

-This diagram shows the data flow and separation of concerns within `otlp2parquet`:
+The following diagram shows the data flow and separation of concerns.

 ```
 ┌─────────────────────────────────────────┐